 You know nothing about success.

-One of the most ridiculous comments I’ve received is « you know nothing about success to talk about it ».
-For this special comment, I just ignored the person.
-You know why? because it only shows envy.
-If it was ignorance, I would always choose to educate the person.
+One of the ridiculous comments I’ve received is, « you know nothing about success to talk about it. » For this special comment, I just ignored the person.
+You know why?
+Because it only shows envy.
+If it were ignorance, I would always choose to educate the person.

 Personal success is always relative.
-It Is not like a company or a project success.
-I don’t define success as how much money you make, what kind of cars you own, or houses you own.
+Is not like a company or a project success.
+I don’t define success as how much money I make, what kind of cars or houses I own.
 It is what level of personal satisfaction and gratitude you can rely on.

-Not to brag about myself, I believe I am still a work in progress, as I always look forward to learning more, develop new skills and discover new fields.
-Yet, I am very proud of who I am and what I have done so far.
-I don’t need to talk about it, my success record shows how many people’s lives I’ve touched positively and made a difference on.
-I worked hard to achieve this and It only gives me big laughs when someone tries ignoring this and pointing out that I am just a beautiful woman or a silly public figure, a lucky girl enjoying living abroad.
+I believe I am still a work in progress.
+As I always look forward to learning more, develop new skills, and discover new fields, I am very proud of who I am and what I have done so far.
+My success record speaks loud.
+It shows how many people’s lives I’ve touched positively and made a difference.
+I worked hard to achieve this, and it only gives me big laughs when someone tries ignoring this and pointing out that I am just a beautiful woman or a public figure, a lucky girl enjoying living abroad.

-The most important reason why I refuse to go low when responding to this kind of comments is that I believe the definition of success varies from one person to another, and any answer can send the wrong message.
+The most important reason why I refuse to go low when responding to this kind of comment is that I believe the definition of success varies from one person to another.
+Any answer can send the wrong message.
 We are all different and have different capabilities and goals in life, and that’s okay.
 Actually, it is the beauty of diversity if we can be tolerant toward each other.

-I look at my mom, a used to be successful designer, who gave up her career to raise me and my sisters, and I see a very inspiring woman.
+I look at my mom, a used to be a successful designer who gave up her career to raise my sisters and me, and I see a very inspiring woman.
 My family wouldn’t be the family we are today without her sacrifice.
-Did I do the same? no. Are we both successful? absolutely yes.
+Did I do the same?
+No. Are we both successful?
+Absolutely yes.

-I also look to many friends who tried different paths, far away from people’s expectations for them, away from what they own and can afford.
-I know they’re truly happy and that’s what matters.
-Do I consider them successful? absolutely yes.
+I also look to many friends who tried different paths, far away from people’s expectations, away from what they own and can afford.
+I know they’re truly happy, and that’s what matters.
+Do I consider them successful?
+Absolutely yes.

 Share your personal life.

-Some of the most common questions are, are you even married? and do you have kids?
+Some of the most common questions are, are you even married?
+And do you have kids?
 As a woman, this is always the number one weapon to intimidate you.
-I refuse to share my personal life just to show that all bullets in the list of how society expects success for a woman are checked.
+I refuse to share my personal life to check the boxes on how society expects a successful woman.

-Another reason why I don’t answer is that I know that many women that I inspire to be where I stand today, first look at my journey steps and try to copy them.
+I don’t answer because I know that many women I aspire to be where I stand today look at my journey steps and copy them.
 Some think going to the same school or starting from that field or getting married at that age rather than earlier, having or not having kids define my success.
 I do not buy into these thoughts.

-I am not proud of a lot of things I have done and yet I have no regrets.
+I am not proud of many things I have done, yet I have no regrets.
 I used to be foolish before I became wiser.
-I did not have the resources and mentorship that youths have nowadays.
+I did not have the resources and mentorship that youth have nowadays.
 I’ve sometimes misinformed myself and took things for granted.
 That’s how I learned.
 I am definitely a better person today and will be much better tomorrow.

 Why am I still here?

-My hope is that by educating, mentoring and being open to sharing my story with others, I can make a difference and thus help them have a more pleasant and simpler life.
+I hope that by educating, mentoring, and being open to sharing my story with others, I can make a difference and help them have a more pleasant and simpler life.